Marcos-Tonari-Diaz/spotify_automation/README.md

     - Use AWS Lambda to :
         - listen to requests for the first access.
 A simple backend function can trigger the Sopitfy authorization flow and save the new user's refresh token.
         - run the copying script.
 After the initial authorization flow, all the backend needs to do is call the Spotify API to copy new songs to the archive.
-    - Use CloudWatch to trigger the Lambda function weekly.
+    - Use EventBridge Scheduler to trigger the Lambda function weekly on Wednesday (Discover Weekly is update on Mondays, so we account for all timezones by updating on Wednesday)
     - Use DynamoDB as the refresh token store: AWS Secrets Manager would be the best way to store user tokens, but it doesn't have a free tier.
 Dynamo DB has an encryption API, so we can encrypt at rest and in transit.

 #### How to deploy